Okahyphen/mtd/README.md

 .embark();
 ```

-With this basic example we can now test out our command line application as `node date-time until --date="November 11, 2020"` and something along the lines of
+With this basic example we can now test out our command line application as `node date-time until --date "November 11, 2020"` and something along the lines of

 ```
 Time until November 11, 2020